User Guide

 Days of Usage - Total number of unique days the user has consumed data in your selected date range

-First Login - First day this user has a recorded entry in the system (this is affected by the date range filter)
+First Login - First day the user has ever logged into the system (this is not affected by the date range filter)

-Last Login - Last day the user has a recoreded intry in the system (this is affected by the date range filter)
+Last Login - Last day the user has ever logged into the system (this is not affected by the date range filter)

 Adoption